hit-ustc/MCMZ/README.md

-#About Project
+#About Repo

-This project is mainly used to learn iOS development.
-We imitate [mochameizhuang](http://www.immocha.com/) app, this project is only for learn to study, without any commercial use.
+This repository is mainly used to learn iOS development.
+We imitate [mochameizhuang](http://www.immocha.com/) app, the repository is only for learn to study, without any commercial use.

 At present, we have completed a part of functions of the project.
 Later, we will gradually improve it.